Braised Meatballs in Red Wine Tomato SauceJump to Recipe

 By the time they are done, people will have no problem turning off the game or show to get in line for a big plate of meatballs and sauce.

 Good meatballs can be a variety of things.
-They can have a crispy exterior, they can be rich and covered in sauce, they can go on toothpicks or over pasta.
+They can have a crispy exterior like these Sesame Ginger Meatballs, they can be rich and covered in sauce like these Enchilada Meatballs, they can go on toothpicks or over pasta.

 This braised meatball recipe is seriously all of those things.
-The finished little things can be spooned over pasta with the braising sauce, but you can also use these as an appetizer and serve them with some crusty bread.
+The finished meatballs can be spooned over pasta with the braising sauce almost like a Sunday gravy, but you can also use these as an appetizer and serve them with some crusty bread.

 Want to get crazy?
 Stack ’em up in a hoagie with some provolone cheese.
 Meatball Sub!